Kentucky Bankruptcy Lawyers

 To begin the bankruptcy process, you must itemize your current income sources; major financial transactions for the last two years; monthly living expenses; debts (secured and unsecured); and property (all assets and possessions, not just real estate).
 You should also collect your tax returns for the last two years, deeds to any real estate you own, titles for your car(s), and the documents for any loans you may have.
 Talk to a bankruptcy lawyer in Kentucky for help with this process.

 Filing Bankruptcy in Kentucky

 Once you have gathered this information, with the help of a Kentucky bankruptcy attorney you should then determine which property you believe is exempt from seizure based on the Kentucky exemptions.
 To actually file, your Kentucky bankruptcy attorney will need to file a two-page petition and several other forms at your Kentucky district bankruptcy court.These forms, collectively referred to as the schedules, ask you to describe your current financial status and recent financial transactions (typically within the last two years).
 A Kentucky bankruptcy attorney at Bunch & Brock will walk you through this process.
-Contact us at 859-759-4681 for your free initial consultation.
+Contact us at 859-759-4681 for your initial consultation.

 A Kentucky Bankruptcy Attorney Takes the Guesswork Out of the Process

 Let’s face it, if you’re not an attorney all of this can be pretty confusing and intimidating.
 Just like no one knows the pipes under your kitchen sink like a plumber does, no one knows bankruptcy laws like a Kentucky bankruptcy lawyer does.
 If you’ve received advice to file your own bankruptcy paperwork, think again.
 One mistake could cost you more than an attorney’s entire fee.